Master of Education—Middle School Education

 Graduate Program Coordinator: Dr. Sara Young

 The Education Department at WSU is committed to creating a teaching/learning-based environment that will provide caring, competent, creative teachers for the Commonwealth of Massachusetts and beyond.
 The programs provide theoretical and practical knowledge of adolescents’ developmental needs, abilities, and interests.
 Practitioners who are schooled in reflective practices and contemporary, research-based classroom techniques, strategies, and resources become skilled educators.
 Lifelong learning is a requirement of being an effective teacher/scholar and professional development is integral to teacher growth.

 The Master of Education in Middle School Education is for Middle School teachers who already possess an initial or professional license.
 People who do not have their initial license should complete the Post-Baccalaureate Certificate for Initial Teacher Licensure in Middle or Secondary School prior to applying to the M.Ed. program.
-The M.Ed. in Middle School Education reflects the most current Massachusetts Department of Elementary and Secondary Education (DESE) “Regulations for Educational Licensure,” particularly the aspects dealing with the provision for more content knowledge.
+The M.Ed. in Middle School Education reflects Massachusetts Department of Elementary and Secondary Education (DESE) guidelines for advancing Education Licenses.
 Students have used the degree for career advancement, professional licensure, curriculum leadership, and other professional and personal goals.
 WSU's Department of Education collaborates with relevant departments in the Liberal Arts & Sciences to provide content area courses.
 Please discuss your content area with the program coordinator to ensure that WSU can meet your needs.

 In addition to the general admission requirements for graduate study at WSU, candidates must possess the following attributes:

-- Possession of an Initial license that includes middle school grades (1-6, 5-8 or 5-12) from the Commonwealth of Massachusetts in the relevant field of licensure.
+- Possession of an Initial license that includes middle school grades (1-6, 5-8, 5-12, or all grades) from the Commonwealth of Massachusetts in the relevant field of licensure.

 Program of Study